About Me

 As you can imagine, it took a while to rebuild my career, once I came home.
 There were a few years of beans, rice, and potatoes, but in time, the sacrifice paid off, and the work began to get regular.
 Today, I am a writer and photographer, a culinary historian and world traveler.
 The years I struggled are almost forgotten, but I shall never forget the beginning of the road I now travel.
 The dream had a price, but it was a price I was willing to pay.

 I hope you’ll buy my book, Waltzing Australia, but even if you don’t, I hope you’ll enjoy the excerpts, photographs, and ongoing travel tales that will appear in these pages.
 The love of adventure that got kick-started during my first trip to Australia has stayed with me, and I’ve wandered far and wide—from Mongolia to Morocco, Iceland to India, Turkey to Tibet.
+And, of course, I keep returning to Australia.
 I hope you’ll join me for some of my adventures.

 Thanks for stopping by my blog